An open API service indexing awesome lists of open source software.

 - Modernized all GUIs (fonts, colors, spacing, centering).

-- Added scrollable progress window for batch compression.
+- Added scrollable progress window for batch compression and upscaling.

 - Improved subtitle workflow: select which videos need subtitles before configuring options.